Nathaniel Hurd: Early life and family

 Hurd's father was Jacob Hurd, a leading Boston silversmith, whose works are in the collections of the Peabody Essex Museum, Cleveland Museum of Art, Strawbery Banke Museum, and the Museum of Fine Arts, Boston.
 Jacob Hurd married a daughter of John Mason (of Kingston, Jamaica who died in 1758).

 Career

-An obituary from Amos Doolittle noted Hurd was the first to have engraved copper in the USA.
+An obituary from Amos Doolittle noted Hurd was the first to have engraved copper in the United States.

 The lion rampant logo for Phillips Exeter Academy is taken from a bookplate Hurd designed for John Phillips in 1775.